Varedis/Varedis.github.io/_posts/2015-12-31-javascript-es6.markdown

 So I am still looking up the **name** and **country** keys, but storing them under the **myName** and **myCountry** variables respectively.

+# Default parameters

+Functions that accept parameters can have default values assigned to the variables.

+You may have found yourself doing something like this back in ES5:

+{% highlight javascript %}
+function greeting(greeting, name) {
+	greeting = greeting || "Hello";
+	name = name || "Bob";

+    return greeting + " " + name;
+}
+{% endhighlight %}

+For the most part this works, however you can't immediately see that these values are getting overwritten if they are no passed in.

+Now with ES6 you can pass default values directly into the parameter declaration, similar to how it would be done in a language like PHP.

+{% highlight javascript %}
+function greeting(greeting = "Hello", name = "Bob") {
+    return `${ greeting } ${ name }`;
+}

+console.log(greeting());			// Outputs: Hello Bob
+console.log(greeting("Hi"));		// Outputs: Hi Bob
+console.log(greeting("Hi John"));	// Outputs: Hi John
+{% endhighlight %}

+This not only makes it clearer that the parameters are optional, but makes the function much smaller also.

 # Generators

 Generators are functions that can be called, exited and then re-entered at a later time.
-Calling a generator does not immediatly execute the function, but rather returns an iterator that you can them call `.next()` on to step through the function.
+Calling a generator does not immediately execute the function, but rather returns an iterator that you can them call `.next()` on to step through the function.

 A simple example of a generator would be: